These easy carrot oatmeal cookies are made with pantry staples and don’t require any special equipment.

 - Preheat the oven to 375ºF.
 Line a baking sheet with parchment paper.

-- In a medium bowl, stir the flaxseed meal with 3 tablespoons of water and let stand while you prep the rest of the ingredients, 5 to 10 minutes.
-This should form a gel-like consistency known as a “flax egg.”
+- In a medium bowl, stir 1 tablespoon flaxseed meal with 3 tablespoons water, and let stand for at least 5 minutes while you prep the rest of the ingredients.
+(This should form a gel-like consistency known as a “flax egg.”)

-- In a large bowl, stir together the almond flour, oats, walnuts, raisins, arrowroot, ginger, cinnamon, baking powder, and salt.
+- In a large bowl, stir together 1 cup each almond flour and oats, 1/2 cup each chopped walnuts and raisins, 3 tablespoons cornstarch, 1 teaspoon each ginger and cinnamon, 1/2 teaspoon baking powder, and 1/4 teaspoon salt.

-- Using an ice cream scoop, form the dough into cookies, spacing them at least an inch apart on the prepared baking sheet.
-Gently press on each cookie with your hand to flatten the tops.
+- Gently press on each cookie with your hand to flatten the tops.

-- Bake for about 25 to 30 minutes, until the edges are golden brown.
+- Bake until the edges are golden brown, 25 to 28 minutes.

 Notes